How to Establish a Company in Estonia

 More information about taxes can be found here.
 You can find information about corporate accounting here and tax calendar here.

-Employees shall be registered with the Estonian Tax and Customs Board and company’s obligation is to pay its employees salary (gross minimum wage is currently 584 euros).
-It is also necessary to calculate and pay taxes:
+Employees shall be registered with the Estonian Tax and Customs Board and company’s obligation is to pay its employees salary (gross minimum wage is currently 820 euros).

 More information about the registration of employees can be found here.